-- Come up with a great campaign idea to make it happen (see ideas in the next section!)
+- Come up with a great peer-to-peer fundraising idea to make it happen (see ideas in the next section!).

 - Sign up for peer-to-peer fundraising software and create your main fundraising campaign page.

-- Recruit a team of enthusiastic P2P fundraisers and have them set up their own personal campaign pages.
+- Recruit a team of enthusiastic P2P fundraisers, and have them customize their own campaign pages.

 - Equip your team for success by sharing plenty of fundraising resources, like a donation request script, high-quality images and videos that showcase your cause, and fundraising FAQs.

 - Track your P2P fundraisers’ progress, sharing updates, providing tips, answering questions, and giving thanks along the way.